jacobrask/node-upnp-device/README.md

-# THIS MODULE IS NO LONGER MAINTAINED

-**It also seems like it might not work with Node v0.8.x.**

 # UPnP Devices for Node.js

 upnp-device lets you create [UPnP Devices][upnp-dcp] in Node.js.
 The goal is to have an easy to use API, rather than exposing all UPnP internals.